Adornment as Function

 Objects worn on the body that support public life

-In Tunisia, garments that endured did so because they worked.
-They remained in use because they were comfortable, stable, adaptable, and suited to daily movement in shared space.
+They remained in use because they were comfortable, stable, adaptable, and suited to daily movement in shared spaces.
+Clothing responded to climate, walking, work, and social interaction.

-Adornment here is not separate from function.
+Adornment therefore does not stand apart from function.

-Worn Transitions
+Worn transitions

 -

-a cap placed before stepping out
+a cap placed before stepping outside

 -